Harold Edward Bindloss: Assessment

 Bindloss was a popular author.
 Some of his works such as, Alton of Somasco, Alison's Adventure, Delilah of the Snows and Thrice Armed were reprinted numerous times on both sides of the Atlantic.
 One reviewer writes: "A new book by Harold Bindloss is always welcome.
 He tells a story well indeed, but one likes his books best perhaps for the environment which he knows so well how to sketch.
 He has written charming stories of the Canadian Northwest and one remembers with pleasure his novels Prescott of Saskatchewan and Winston of the Prairie."

-One strong feature of Bindlosss's work was that he wrote from his own experience, either of the sea, of Canada, or West Africa.
+One strong feature of Bindloss's work was that he wrote from his own experience, either of the sea, of Canada, or West Africa.
 The Buffalo Courier notes that "His descriptions are not those of the land-lubber who writes from a safe-point of vantage...
 He writes from a varied and wide experience of the charm the sea exerts over those, who once set forth upon its trackless waste."

 The Oakland Tribune also wrote: "It has become so that a new book by Bindloss is warmly greeted, for while it Is like greeting an old friend, in a way, there is certain to be new characters and new manner of bringing a quickening of the blood and a tendency to hold the breath.
 Bindloss, besides writing of the sort of men and women that most of the world knows earns blessings by not making then transcend the improbable either in thought or deed.
 More briefly, they are human beings with greater opportunity for excitement that falls to the lot of most."

 Harrison stated that "Bindloss was probably a more capable craftsman than any native Canadian writer of the period" and that "he had spent enough time in the West to make his settings authentic with real observed details."